weeeBox/mobile-system-design/exercises/chat-app.md

 ## Deep Dive: API Service
 _TBD_: Socket connection active only while the app is in the foreground.
 Disconnected in the background.
 Push notification to notifiy user about new messages.

+### Concerns
+__TBD__: Keeping a persistent connection that must be re-established while moving between cellular towers.

 ## Deep Dive: Data Model
 ![High-level Diagram](/images/exercise-chat-application-data-model.svg)